 The present derivation “Sad Sam Lucky Outtakes” are those omitted sonic pictures which in retrospect resonate with that retro-clump, but at the same time function as independent compositions.
 Music is purposefully static, compositions do not contain ‘proper’ beginnings, developments, or endings.
 They are like frozen images of intensity, half Kosovel’s half Ferlin’s, suspended in twilight.

 image by Christophe Chemin

-some rights reserved under the licence “Creative Commons Attribution Share-alike” (CC BY-SA 2.5) ->
+Created with free/libre and open source software.
+Some rights reserved under the licence “Creative Commons Attribution Share-alike” (CC BY-SA 2.5)

 financially supported by City Municipality of Ljubljana